ibm-cloud-docs/databases-for-postgresql-gen2/learn-pricing.md

 # Pricing
 {: #pricing}

-A {{site.data.keyword.databases-for-postgresql}} Standard plan deploys as one highly available PostgreSQL cluster with two data members, with your data replicated on both members.
-It's priced based on the total amount of disk storage, RAM, virtual CPU cores, and backup storage that is allocated to deployments, prorated hourly.
-Gen 2 {{site.data.keyword.databases-for-postgresql}} deployments have a minimum of 5 GB of disk and the smallest profile provides 4 vCPU cores.
+A {{site.data.keyword.databases-for-postgresql}} deployment consists of a highly available PostgreSQL cluster with two data members, ensuring your data is replicated across both.
+Pricing is based on the total resources allocated to the deployment-disk storage, RAM, virtual CPU cores, and backup storage—calculated on an hourly prorated basis.
+Gen 2 deployments require at least 5 GB of disk space, and the smallest configuration profile offers 4 vCPU cores.

 ## Using the pricing calculator
 {: #pricing-calc}